meappy/docker-nginx-blue-green/README.md

 Proof of concept for blue-green upstream proxy with nginx + ngx_http_perl_module.

 ## Docker run
 This method pulls the latest image from Docker Hub.
-Ready for use as a proxy, quick and dirty set up below:
+Ready for use as a stateless container proxy for use on container platforms like ECS, EKS

 ### Objectives
 1. Set up environment file and docker run